sfjsecurity/threat-hunt-the-buyer-incident-response-centre.md/README.md

 ---

-#### Q8 - Remote Tool Relay Domain
+#### FLAG 8: REMOTE TOOL RELAY `[MODERATE]`

-**Objective:** Find the specific AnyDesk relay domain used during the attack.
+A remote tool routes through relay servers.
+Find the specific relay domain used.

+`T1219 Remote Access Software` `DeviceNetworkEvents` `Infrastructure Analysis`

 **Why It Matters:** Confirms which session was active during the intrusion and enables blocking of that specific relay.

-`T1219 Remote Access Software` `DeviceNetworkEvents` `Infrastructure Analysis`

 ```kql
 // Find relay connections made by the remote access tool